La Liga outright winner odds and prediction

 With their great rivals capitulating during that period, Los Blancos regained their status as favourites, and they were as short as 4/9 to successfully defend their title by the end of January.

-However, it is Real Madrid who have been stuttering in recent weeks.
-With some controversial refereeing decisions going against them, they dropped points in three league games on the spin.
-A shock defeat at Espanyol, was followed by a draw in the derby with Atleti, and another draw at Osasuna in a game that saw Jude Bellingham sent off in just the 39th minute.
+However, it is Real Madrid who have been stuttering since then.
+With some controversial refereeing decisions going against them, they dropped points in three league games on the spin in February, while a 2-1 defeat at the Benito Villamarin against Real Betis at the start of March was another major setback.

 There was excitement at the Estadio Metropolitano after Los Rojiblancos made four major additions in their boldest summer transfer window in several years.
 Alexander Sorloth, Julian Alvarez, Conor Gallagher and Robin Le Normand all looked like smart signings that would freshen up an Atleti team that can still count on Antoine Griezmann's brilliance.